hariharan1412/GameofLife/README.md

 1. Any dead cell with three live neighbours becomes a live cell.
 1. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

+## RUN

+    run index.html file in localhost

+## Save

+    press 's' to save the canvas as .gif file for 10 sec.

+Feel free to change the variable value to explore.